 The Asian Arts Council (AAC) exists to foster interest in the art of Asia through its lecture series, study group participation, curatorial and exhibition support, as well as Museum conservation efforts.
 General meetings and lectures are held on the last Thursday of the month, January through October, in the Museum’s Boardroom at 1:00 p.m.
 For information on AAC meetings and programs, please contact Chair Pat Winter, or visit the Asian Arts Council website http://aacsdmart.org.

 The Committee for the Arts of the Indian Subcontinent (CAIS), established in 2003, supports The San Diego Museum of Art’s Edwin Binney 3rd Collection and works to enhance the appreciation of all the arts of India.
 For more information, please contact Chair Jas Grewal at 858.792.5190.

-The Contemporary Arts Committee (CAC) supports the Museum through complimentary contemporary art programs and lectures.
-Meetings are on the second Monday of the month at 7:00 p.m., October through June, and are held in private homes, artists’ studios, galleries, and at the Museum.
+The Contemporary Arts Committee (CAC) supports the Museum through contemporary artist talks, tours, and other special events.
+Meetings are on the second Monday of the month at 7:00 p.m., October through June, and are held in private homes, artist studios, galleries, and at the Museum.
 For more information, please contact Chair Robin J. Lipman at 858.794.7968.

 The Latin American Arts Council fosters knowledge and appreciation of Latin American art through programs, celebrations, and exhibitions.
 Since its founding in the early 1960s, passion for the diverse cultures of Latin American Native and Hispanic peoples have provided the inspiration.
 For more information on the council or its programs, contact Co-Chair Laura Reinert at 619.267.8657 or Co-Chair Marlene Napier at 858.204.3726.